isabella232/primetime.en/help/release-notes/tvsdk-3x-android.md

 The comprehensive set of features supported and not supported are presented in the [Features Matrix](#feature-matrix) section of these release notes.

 ## New features {#new-features}

+**Android TVSDK 3.8**

+* **Pre-Roll support with Partial Ad-Break feature** - With this enhancement, TVSDK removes the pre-roll disabling requirement.

+The new behavior works when a pre-roll ad is played with the live content and then followed by the partial mid-roll ad.

+### New features in the previous releases

+**Android TVSDK 3.7**

+* For Widevine test content, a new API `setMediaDrmCallback` in DRMManager class is exposed to override the default implementation of MediaDrmCallback interface.

+    `public static void setMediaDrmCallback(MediaDrmCallback callback)`

+* Fixed AppCrash error for not handling `MediaPlayerEvent.ITEM_UPDATED` in C++ layer (Android 64 bit).

 **Android TVSDK 3.6**